Territory Generation

-Territory Generation is a government owned corporation of the Northern Territory (Australia), established on 1 July 2014.
-It had previously been an operational business unit of Power and Water Corporation.
+Territory Generation is a government owned corporation of the Northern Territory, Australia, established on 1 July 2014.
+It had previously been an operational business unit of PowerWater.
 Territory Generation owns and operates eight power stations in the Northern Territory.

 Territory Generation traces its history back to the first power stations in the Northern Territory which were built in 1934 in Darwin and 1937 in Alice Springs.

 Power stations

 The Northern Territory does not have a single interconnected electricity transmission network.
 Territory Generation owns and operates eight power stations on five separate networks.
-Three of these are regulated by the Australian Energy Regulator and are managed by Power and Water Corporation.
+Three of these are regulated by the Australian Energy Regulator and are managed by PowerWater.

 Darwin–Katherine

 Darwin and Katherine are on the largest regulated grid.